 In advance the newest issue of Outreach Magazine’s publication, we solicited our field teams around the world to share some of their personal reflections about their work alongside Outreach.
 Due to limited space in the magazine, we were unable to include every submission.
-Luckily, the internet is functionally unlimited — just like the dedication and skill of our precious, talented professional associates — providing ample room for additional sharing.
+Luckily, the internet is functionally unlimited (just like the dedication and skill of our precious, talented professional associates), which allows ample room for additional sharing.
 Let’s bask together in these incandescent insights!

-“The Outreach Process brings confidence to the people in our communities, as they envision and develop their skills, and gain experience negotiating with government agencies for access to resources.
-Their work together has resolved many issues for them, and brought smiles to their faces.
-When I see the happiness of the people, it makes me happy.”
+“The Outreach Process brings confidence to the people in our communities, as they envision and develop their skills and gain experience negotiating with government agencies for access to resources.
+Their work together has resolved many issues for them and brought smiles to their faces.
+When I see the happiness of the people with whom we work, it makes me happy, too.”

 Sudhir, Human Development Facilitator, India

 “My motivation comes from knowing that my work is a significant task.
 The challenges have strengthened my patience and composure in difficult situations.
 Any difficulties involved are soothed by my realization that I have been given a great responsibility to be a part of helping people make changes to their lives to better themselves, as well as their community.”

 “Great works from the field are not meant to be kept in folder.
 They have to be written, recorded and shared, so that more people get inspired and take action toward ending poverty in our world.”

 “Being a change-agent most motivates my work– especially seeing the hope and natural smiles people might have buried be revived.
 And also to see the people realize and appreciate their capability in changing their lives to better, thus enjoying the happiness that they create on their own.”